 This year, though, I don’t know if we’ll rock the family theme, despite my husband being willing to don a Star Wars costume for the afternoon—and it’s because of me.
 This is the only time around when I’ll have been pregnant enough to warrant doing a funny pregnant Halloween costume, and I don’t want to miss my opportunity—I mean, I’ll be seven months pregnant by then—dressing up a bump that big has got to be funny, right?

 But alas, I’m in need of inspiration.
-I’ve been poking around online looking for ideas, like these 25 from the always-funny Pregnant Chicken, but I still haven’t found anything that I love.
+I’ve been poking around online looking for ideas but I still haven’t found anything that I love.
 Bun in the oven?
 Painted basketball/Easter egg belly?
 Meh.
 I found another idea in a Mothering.com forum of dressing up in all-black with two vertical lines on my belly to go as a “pregnant pause.”
 Not sure everyone would get it, but it made me giggle.
 And then there’s this one, shown above, from Etsy shop The Other Mothers ($30).
 It kind of makes me laugh–but I wonder if it might scare some of the littler kids… So I’m still looking for now.

 So, tell me, have you dressed up your bump for Halloween?
 Will you this year?
 (I’d really love to hear—and borrow—your creative ideas!)